nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 See below for the steps needed to properly configure LNA and PDN in this example:

-* The application configures the power-down by passing ``rx_end`` as the activation event.
+* The application configures the power-down passing ``rx_end`` as the activation event.
-* The application configures LNA to be activated by the timer event, with the start time set to 0 us and end time set to 40 us.
+* The application configures LNA to be activated by the timer event, with the start time set to 0 us and the end time set to 40 us.
 * The application provides the ``rx_end`` event as the LNA deactivation event.
 * The FEM module reads the scheduled time and sets ``TIMER1`` compare channels to 27 us (40-13) and 9 us (27-18).
 * The application starts Rx operation.